 49 CFR 673 Safety Plans Subpart B

-While it is possible that software exists out there to help you actually write the safety plan that is required under 49 CFR 673 (years ago we actually offered a software product (EZSSPP) that helped you write a System Safety Program Plan), the team at IndustrySafe has decided that we did not have a strong business case to develop software to help transit agencies write the actual plan documentation.
+As for the plan itself, while it is possible that software exists out there to help you actually write the safety plan that is required under 49 CFR 673 (years ago we actually offered a software product (EZSSPP) that helped you write a System Safety Program Plan), the team at IndustrySafe has decided that we did not have a strong business case to develop software to help transit agencies write the actual plan documentation.

 The FTA has put out a template that helps bus transit agencies write their plans and is working on guidance documents to help large rail agencies transition their system safety program plans to safety management systems plans.
 We also have worked closely with the consultants at Transportation Resource Associates, Inc. (TRA) and we know they can assist agencies with writing their applicable plans.